Airport Taxi Shuttle Vans are always standing by at the Airport Curb.

-WestJet- Canadian- Flight number 2252 Wed and Saturday mornings
+WestJet- Canadian- Flight number 2252 Wed and Saturday mornings in peak season only.

 Service on Wednesdays and Saturdays from Calgary, Alberta, Canada.
 Also connects with Toronto.
 Check schedule as occasional other days offered depending on the week you fly.
 Seasonal service from late October to late May, Wednesdays and Saturdays only.

 More Vancouver flights avail also.
 Check Alaska Air also